angelchan0515/LIN3046_A1_1F/README.md

 ## File Organisation

-All the files will be stored in plain TXT file
+All the files will be stored in plain TXT file.

 ## Language Data

-written text:from different sources, such as books, articles, websites, social media and daily life like conversation between friend.
+written text:from different sources, such as books, articles, websites, social media and daily life like conversation between peers.

 ## Teamwork
-To save time, each of us find 5 sources which related to the topic.We will put the files devide into different categories.
+To save time, each of us find 5 sources which related to the topic.We will divide the files into different categories and it have shown above.